 Matthew M. Guiney is a partner at Wolf Haldenstein and practices in complex class actions representing public and labor pension funds, labor health and welfare benefit funds, and private institutional investors who suffered losses due to corporate fraud.
-He is a member of the Firm’s litigation team that recovered over $7 billion for investors and $300 million for workers.
-Mr. Guiney is also a member of the Firm’s Investor Protection, Consumer Protection and Labor and Business Practice litigation groups with an emphasis on securities law, derivative law and employment law.
+He is a member of the Firm’s litigation team that has recovered more than $7 billion for investors and more than $300 million for workers.
+Mr. Guiney is also a member of the Firm’s Investor Protection, Consumer Protection and Labor and Business Practice litigation groups with an emphasis on securities law, consumer protection law and employment law.

 Mr. Guiney joined the firm as an associate in 2004 and became partner in 2012.